Canon 6D vs D60

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 6D and the D60 have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the D60 have been discontinued, but can regularly be found used on ebay.
 The D60 was replaced by the Canon 10D, while the 6D was followed by the Canon 6D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 6D and D60 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Canon D60 Manual.

 So what conclusions can be drawn?
 Is the Canon 6D better than the Canon D60 or vice versa?
 The listing below highlights the relative strengths of the two models.